jkooij/jkooij.github.io/index.md

 ---

-I am an Associate Professor at the [Intelligent Vehicles group](http://intelligent-vehicles.org/), part of the [Cognitive Robotics department](http://cor.tudelft.nl/) of the 3ME faculty, TU Delft, The Netherlands.
+I am an Associate Professor at the [Intelligent Vehicles group](http://intelligent-vehicles.org/), part of the [Cognitive Robotics department](http://cor.tudelft.nl/) of the Mechanical Engineering faculty, TU Delft, The Netherlands.
 You can find [my staff page](https://www.tudelft.nl/en/staff/j.f.p.kooij/) on the TU Delft website.

 I work on multi-modal environment perception for intelligent vehicles, and mostly target crowded urban settings.